Papillon Temperament & Personality Guide

 Veterinary Care Schedule for Papillons

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Papillon.
-Here is the recommended schedule:
+Your vet may modify this depending on your pet's history.

 Cost of Papillon Ownership